jasmineseah-17/BT4222-Text-Analysis-For-Stock-Returns-Prediction/README.md

 ```
 conda create -n yourenvname python=3.6 anaconda
 ```
-Then press `y` to proceeed.
+&ensp;&ensp;Then press `y` to proceeed.
 This will install the Python version, and all the associated anaconda packaged libraries at `path_to_your_anaconda_location/anaconda/envs/yourenvname`.
 Activate the virtual environment as follows:
 ```
 conda activate yourenvname
 ```
-Then, use `requirements.txt` to install the correct versions of the required Python libraries to run the Python code we have written.
+&ensp;&ensp;Then, use `requirements.txt` to install the correct versions of the required Python libraries to run the Python code we have written.
 ```
 pip install -r requirements.txt
 ```